binary-braids/kubernetes-homelab/README.md

 ### Terraform

-I utilised Terraform with ESXI to build my k3s nodes.
-If you have standalone ESXI hosts like me you can make use of the Terraform modules to build your nodes replacing the relevant variables and such depending on the amount of hosts/nodes you have.
+I utilised Terraform with Promox to build my k3s nodes.
+If you have standalone Promox hosts like me you can make use of the Terraform modules to build your nodes replacing the relevant variables and such depending on the amount of hosts/nodes you have.

 The following assumptions are made: